 Day trip to Olduvai Gorge- And if you’re staying here for at least three nights, you could consider taking a trip out to Olduvai Gorge and the Shifting Sands.
 The gorge contains the earliest-known remains of Homo sapiens, while the sands attraction comprises a sequence of crescent-shaped dunes formed by volcanic ash and wafting over the landscape.

-- Finally, there’s the WILDChild programme, offering opportunities for kids to try Maasai spear throwing, fire making, woodcarving, and beading.
+- Finally, there’s the WILDChild program, offering opportunities for kids to try Maasai spear throwing, fire making, woodcarving, and beading.
 They can go on nature walks too!